Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Let’s address a few of the common questions people ask when determining whether or not a finished basement will add value to their own homes or be worth the expense.
+However, a refinished basement may not be the best way to spend your home improvement dollars.
+After all, the value of the space above ground is always greater than one below ground.
+Let’s address a few of the common questions people ask when determining whether or not a finished basement will add value to their home or be worth the expense.

 Should I Finish My Basement?

 - Another issue is what is considered normal for your area.
 If finished basements are common in your area, buyers will consider it just another part of the home.
 If you’re the only one that has a finished basement, few home buyers will pay more for it.

 The 3 Main Types of Finished Basements

+- Walkout Basements.
 The first type of finished basement is a walkout basement.
 This type of basement has some sort of access to the outdoors.
 This may be a sliding door opening onto a landing or a full patio with a set of stairs leading to ground level.
 These basements are popular for several reasons.
 The first is that it gives the basement natural light, and the more windows you can install, the better.
 The square footage in a walkout basement is so desirable that it is often graded as equal in value to above ground square footage in your home.
 The second is that you can leave through the walkout in an emergency.
 And last but not least, the walkout can give other residents of the home privacy.
 If the basement becomes a live-in apartment, young adults or parents could come and go as they please without tramping through the kitchen.
 In an ideal case, you can turn the basement into an apartment you could rent out for extra income, depending on local rules.

+- Standard Lot Basements.
 The second type of finished basement is the standard lot basement.
 This is the standard finished basement.
 There are the basement walls and the ceiling that consists of the floor of the home above.
 There is no natural light barring small windows at ground level.
 This type of finished basement adds to the least value of the home, assuming the environment is comfortable.
 In these types of renovations, watch out for the lighting level.
 Don’t let the space feel dark or it won’t add any value to your home.

+- Garden Level Lot Basements.
 The garden level lot basement is somewhere between the first two types of finished basement.
 It is partially above ground and below ground.
 It generally has windows but not a door to the backyard.
 The value of this type of basement renovation is in between the first two, as well.

 - If you’re able to turn a basement into a full apartment, this is definitely a plus.
-If it could be used as a mother-in-law suite, allows multi-generational families to share space without sacrificing their sanity or can be rented out as a source of extra income, you may reap 100% ROI on the renovation.
+If it could be used as a mother-in-law suite, allows multi-generational families to share space without sacrificing their sanity, or can be rented out as a source of extra income, you may reap 100% ROI on the renovation.

-The average return on investment for a finished basement is two thirds to three quarters of the cost to remodel the basement.
+The average return on investment for a finished basement is two-thirds to three-quarters of the cost to remodel the basement.
 Try to do it yourself or take shortcuts, and the ROI is more likely fifty percent of the renovation cost or less.

 How Much Does It Cost to Remodel a Basement?